This post was updated on 13 November 2018 to include updated information.

 Are Miles Or Cashback Better?
 We Compare

-We choose both these cards because they have no restrictions on how miles and cashback can be earned.
+We choose both these cards because they have no restrictions on how much miles and cashback can be earned.
 The more you spend, the more you earn.
 It’s as simple as that.
+This makes it easier for a like-for-like comparison, as opposed to other credit cards that may give greater rewards, but come with more terms and conditions.

 Citibank Premier Miles Card

 The best part about the Citibank PremierMiles Card is that the miles never expired.
-So you will never be forced to use your miles prematurely before you actually want to.
+So you will never be forced to use your miles prematurely, until you actually want to.

 If we assume that you spend an average of $1,000 per month on your credit card, along with an occasional big-ticket purchase of $5,000 every 6 months, that would mean a total spend of $22,000 each year, enough to earn you about 26,400 miles.
-That’s assuming you don’t earn any accelerated miles, which would make the figure higher.
+This is also assuming that you don’t earn any accelerated miles, which would make the figure higher.

-Based on the current Singapore Airline Krisflyer miles conversion chart, this would be sufficient miles for you to enjoy a 2-way flight to Phuket.
+Based on the current Singapore Airline Krisflyer miles conversion chart, this would be sufficient miles for you to enjoy a 2-way flight to Phuket on the Economy Saver (25,000 miles).
 If you want to travel further, you can save up two years worth of miles to travel to places such as Japan and Turkey.

 If we assume a 2-way flight to Japan would cost about $1,000, then the simple calculation here is that for every $44,000 that you spend, you will be able to redeem a flight worth around $1,000.